 - Since senior managers are not much aware of the day-to-day operations of the departments, they may set unrealistic targets.
 This results in lower-level managers finding it difficult to meet the set numbers.

-- Such type of budgeting may often lead to over or under allocation of resources.
+- Such a type of budgeting may often lead to over or under-allocation of resources.

 Bottom-up budgeting is also a type of budgeting, but it’s the exact opposite of top-down budgeting.
 The bottom-up budgeting starts at the department level and then moves up to the top management.

 Under this, the departmental heads or managers create their budget and then submit it to the top management.
 They prepare the budget on the basis of present information and past experiences.
 Also, it manages to give a proper explanation for each item in the budget.
 The top management approves, revises, or sends it back for modifications.
 After top management approves all the department budgets, it comes up with a master budget.

 Whether you should go for top-down budgeting depends on the size and structure of your business.
 For a smaller business with not many departments, a top-down approach is preferable as there won’t be a large disconnect between the upper and the lower-level managers.
 But, as your company starts to grow, it will be better to get more input from the managers of the departments.